ronv/sidey/_posts/2019-07-11-ruby-object-lifecycle-methods.md

 It means that program (framework) can examine and call itself and take control of itself at the appropriate moment.
 We don't have to ask runtime for changes and call it afterwards - the runtime will call itself/us if something happens.

-This is possible by `reflection` and its _Reflection API_ [2] and mostly used with dependency injection pattern:
-_injection by the reflection_ [3].
+This is possible by `reflection` that I explained here and it is mostly used with dependency injection pattern named _injection by the reflection_ [3].

 Ruby offers `object lifecycle callbacks` also called hooks which can track changes and extend program behaviour at runtime.
 This let a program being notified and u